The County of Gloucestershire

 Gloucestershire is a county with a great selection of places to visit including ancient sites, historic monuments, towns, parks, hills, woodlands, geological features, caves, old mines, airports, historic buildings, villages and cities.

-Gloucestershire's best ancient sites can be found at Belas Knap Long Barrow, and Notgrove Long Barrow.
+The county of Gloucestershire boasts some of the best ancient sites including Belas Knap Long Barrow, and Notgrove Long Barrow.